Rbcum/ApkSigner/README.md

 # ApkSigner

-For once I could not find an APK signing gui tool on Mac, so I wrote this electron app, with keystore list configuration.
+Once I could not find an APK signing gui tool on Mac, so I wrote this electron app, with keystore list configuration.

 <img src="website/screen1.png" width="500"/>